 Next steps for you

-The Fleet Friendly Charging Index enables you to understand which LAs are working closely with fleets and crucially where there are named contact that you might be able to reach out to.
-We encourage all fleets to use it as a tool in their interactions with LAs and other stakeholders.
+The Fleet Friendly Charging Index enables you to understand which local authorities are working closely with fleets and crucially where there are named contacts that you might be able to reach out to.
+We encourage all fleets to use it as a tool in their interactions with local authorties and other stakeholders.

-The Index is also a living resource that the BVRLA will be updating continually, if there are LAs that require updated ratings, please reach out to [email protected].
-We would love to deepen our understanding of LA activities; FOIs are only able to convey so much.
+The Index is also a living resource that the BVRLA will be updating continually, if there are local authorities that require updated ratings, please reach out to [email protected].
+We would love to deepen our understanding of local authority activities; FOIs are only able to convey so much.